Kennington, Kent: History

+St Mary's Church was built in the 13th century, and contains stained glass windows designed by Charles Eamer Kempe.
+The church also contains a font, which, according to Mee, has been in continuous use since 1236.
+It was locked in medieval times to guard from witches.

 Local Government

 Kennington was an ancient parish, and designated a civil parish under the Poor Law Amendment Act 1866, able to set its own Poor Rate.
 This was reformed under the Local Government Act 1894.
 In 1934 the civil parish was abolished and absorbed into Ashford Urban District Council (later Ashford Borough Council).

-Following a Community Governance Review, new Borough ward boundaries took effect effect from May 2019.
+Following a Community Governance Review, new Borough ward boundaries took effect from May 2019.
 Kennington gained representation through a new civil parish council formed on 1 April 2019, with the title Kennington Community Council.
 The new Borough and Community Council wards are as follows:

 Elections to Kennington Community Council are held every four years, on the same date as elections to Ashford Borough Council.
-The next election is on 4 May 2023.
+The next election is on 6 May 2027.

 Schools

 There is one secondary school in the village, the Towers School, with a local junior school, Kennington CE Academy, and an infants school, Downs View Infants School.
 Since the county still operates a grammar school system, those who pass the Kent Test (which replaced the 11+) are given the opportunity to attend the grammar school in Ashford, the Norton Knatchbull School or Highworth Grammar School.